dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 ```

 ## What happens after creating or updating a known issue
+All builds from the last 24 hours since the issue was opened or updated will be scanned for the error message, also
-All the builds that fail after the creation of the issue are going to be analyzed against that issue, to see if the issue is present on the build.
+the builds that fail after the creation of the issue will be scanned.

-The issues analyzed are all the infrastructure issues (the issues on dotnet/arcade) and the known issue in the pull request repository.
+The issues analyzed are all the infrastructure issues (the known issues on dotnet/arcade) and the repository issues (the known issues in the repository of the pull request).

-Furthermore, a retroactive process is going to get triggered, which translates on reanalyzing all the builds for the last 24 hours (by the build analysis), and it will update the pull requests builds analysis if they were impacted by the known issue reported.

-The retroactive process also gets triggered when the [Error message](#how-to-fill-out-a-known-issue-error-message-section") is updated.

 ### Build retry functionality in known issues
 The build retry setting can be set to 'true' when the build failure on 'ErrorMessage' could be solved by retrying the build.